alphagov/govuk-design-system/src/components/panel/index.md

 Use the Panel component to display important information within:

-- Confirmation pages, which tell the user they’ve successfully completed the transaction
+- [Confirmation pages](/patterns/confirmation-pages/), which tell the user they’ve successfully completed the transaction
-- Interruption pages, which pause the user journey to give important information
+- [Interruption pages](/patterns/interruption-pages/), which pause the user journey to give important information

-See guidance on [Confirmation pages](/patterns/confirmation-pages/) and [Interruption pages](/patterns/interruption-pages/).

 ## When not to use this component